darpanamin/getting_clean_data_project/CodeBook.md

 activity  - this is the activity perfomed.
 Possible activities are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING,LAYING

 ## Measurement Mean Columns (3-68)
- These will be means of the original measures based on Subject and Activity tBodyAcc-mean()-X
+ These will be means of the original measures based on Subject and Activity.
+The X,Y, and Z at the end of the column names indicate the axis of direction on a 3-axis scale.
+tBodyAcc-mean()-X
 tBodyAcc-mean()-Y
 tBodyAcc-mean()-Z